astropy/astroplan/docs/tutorials/plots.rst

 Although all `astroplan` plots are time-dependent in some way, we label those that have a time-based axis as "time-dependent".

-`Astroplan` currently has two different types of "time-dependent" plots:
+`astroplan` currently has two different types of "time-dependent" plots:

 * Airmass vs. Time
 * Parallactic Angle vs. Time